MarcAnt01/ACSwitch/README.md

   source files, compile acs binaries and pack a recovery flashable zip from 'em.
   If you need just the binaries, get them out of it.

+* If you face any bugs while building, please open a GitHub issue with build.log file and complete report of incident and how to reproduce the same.

 ## Legal

 * See file NOTICE in project root for licensing information and more details.